Emotiv/cortex-example/csharp/README.md

 * CortexClient: Responsible for sending requests to Cortex and handle responses, warning, data from Cortex.
 * Config: Contain configurations.
 User must fill clientId, client Secret of App.
 To get EEG and Performance metric data, an appropriate license is required.
 * Authorizer: Responsible for getUserLogin, requestAccess, authorize for App.
 * HeadsetFinder: Reponsible for finding headsets, connect headset.
+If  you don't want to connect automatically to a headset (after first time), you should set IsAutoConnect = false
-* SessionCreator: Responsible for createSession, updateSession for work-flow.
+* SessionCreator: Responsible for createSession, updateSession, start/stop/update record for work-flow.
+* RecordManager: To handle records and markers
 * Training: Responsible for create/load/unload/ query Profiles and training.
 * Examples: We have examples to demo subscribe data, record, inject marker, training.